Frank Beede: Personal life

 Retiring from football in 2007, Beede returned to eastern Contra Costa County as a history teacher and football coach.
 In 2010, Frank was honored by the NFL as its Teacher of the Year recipient.
 He stated that he never considered himself a gifted athlete, but that his work ethic and attitude sometimes made him victorious as an NFL player.
-He has been teaching at Freedom High School (Oakley, California) since 2008, telling his students that it is not about the skill, but about the will.
+He taught at Freedom High School (Oakley, California) since 2008, telling his students that it is not about the skill, but about the will.

 In June 2021 it was announced that Beede would become principal at Knightsen Elementary School.

+In June 2025 it was announced that Beede would become principal at Alhambra High School in Martinez, CA.